BiGGDevOrg/GreatStudier-Rewrite/README.md

 # GreatStudier-Rewrite
-A C++/Ruby rewrite for GreatStudier with cross-language integration (for desktop + web)
+A Ruby rewrite for at least the GreatStudier database

+Maybe an extra C++ rewrite for desktop